aripiprazole/bidir/NOTES.md

 ## Problems with the paper

-1. The paper uses a linked list, which is pretty slow to deal with in real world scenarios, and we should get rid of it.
+1. The paper uses an ordered context, which is pretty slow to deal with in real world scenarios, and we should get rid of it.

+   This presupposes that we should use a list of tuples, which is pretty slow to deal with, and we should use a different data structure, like a hashmap, which is pretty fast to deal with, and we can use the `im_rc` crate for

 2. Nominal typing, nominal typing makes harder to unify forall expression, and this tutorial presents an idea implementing [debruijin indexes and levels](https://en.wikipedia.org/wiki/De_Bruijn_sequence)